Hirofumi Fukuzawa

-Hirofumi Fukuzawa (福沢 博文, Fukuzawa Hirofumi) (born February 7, 1970 in Nagano Prefecture) is a Japanese actor.
+Hirofumi Fukuzawa (福沢 博文, Fukuzawa Hirofumi) (born February 7, 1970, in Nagano Prefecture) is a Japanese actor.
 He is an affiliate of Red Action Club and a former affiliate of Japan Action Enterprise.
 He is most known for his work in the Super Sentai series as a suit actor.
 He is the husband of fellow suit actress Naoko Kamio.
 He is current the action director of the Super Sentai series, having taken up the role starting with Tokumei Sentai Go-Busters.
+Outside Super Sentai acting, he portrays Gamera in Gamera 3: Revenge of Iris.